lammau123/data-engineer/postgres.md

 ## How to Run Postgres from Binary Package on Window 11

+This is a brief summary about postgres database and how to run it from binary package without installation.
 #### 1. Introduction
 Database is a collection of information which are stored in some specific structures.
 These structures are supported by database management system (DBMS), which is responsible for managing the storage, retrieval, modification, and deletion of data in the database.
 Some common types of databases: